trimitri/jokarus/hardware/card ID and functions.rst

 OSC4: 0007  SHG A, no LD             CAN works, sense wires, low power
 PII1: 4     Freq. lock               CAN works, but is actually 2:...
 PII2: 3     not used                 CAN broken: doesn't send anything
+ADC:  031   not used                 Spule am Rand der Platine gebrochen
+MUC:  "A"   not used                 vermutlich durch Kurzschluss beschädigt

 Unit B
 ======